MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 let entry: &mut u64 = &mut table[string_key, 0];
 ```

-This sort of extensible power allows developers to write precise index interfaces for their types,
+This sort of extensible power allows you to write precise index interfaces for your types,
 concretely enforcing bespoke behavior.

 ## Defining Index Syntax Functions

-This powerful syntax form allows for all user-defined datatypes to behave in this way, assuming they
+This powerful syntax form allows all of your user-defined datatypes to behave in this way, assuming
-adhere to the following rules:
+your definitions adhere to the following rules:

 1. The `#[syntax(index)]` attribute is added to the designated functions defined in the same module
    as the subject type.